jayesh15111988/LogoPicker/LogoPicker-framework/README.md

 # ``LogoPicker framework``

 ## Overview
-`LogoPicker_framework` is a delightful iOS image picker framework that allows its users to pick logos from available image sources or stylize their initials
+`LogoPicker_framework` is a delightful iOS image picker framework that allows its users to pick logos from available image sources and stylize their initials

 ## Users
-This framework will be used by all the clients who need help picking the profile/logo image or stylize the section initials in the app.
+This framework will be used by all the clients who need help picking the profile/logo image or stylize the section name initials in the app.
 All they need to do is to initialize the instance of `LogoPickerViewController` passing all the required options in the initializer and setting up a delegate to receive callbacks for completion/cancellation operations

 ## Running the app
-To run the app, open `LogoPicker.xcworkspace` in the Xcode, select target `LogoPicker-iOS`, choose appropriate destination and hit run or press `cmd + R` to run the demo project.
+To run the app, open `LogoPicker.xcworkspace` in the Xcode, select target `LogoPicker-iOS`, choose the appropriate destination and hit run or press `cmd + R` to run the demo project.

 ## Architecture

 ## Source code
 The source code for `LogoPicker` framework is situated under `LogoPicker-framework` target in `LogoPicker.xcworkspace` workspace.
-The workspace also has another target named `Styles-framework` that provides styles used by the app and the framework.
+The workspace also has another framework named `Styles-framework` that provides styles used by the app and the framework.

 ### Architecture Pattern
-I am using a simple view view-model-based architecture to build this framework.
+I am using a simple view view-model-based architecture to build the `LogoPicker-framework` framework.
 The view is responsible for displaying UI elements and providing a way to interact with them.
-The accompanying view model is responsible for applying data transformation and passing them to the view.
-Currently, it has some business logic related to current functionality and can be extended in the future as required.
+The accompanying view model is responsible for applying data transformation and passing transformed data and computed properties to the view.
+Currently, it has some business logic and can be extended in the future as required.

 ### Entry point
 Framework uses the public view controller named `LogoPickerViewController` that allows users to view recent image selection, preview selection, choose images from available source and stylize initials.
 Once the selection is made, user can preview them on the same screen and finalize selection by tapping `Done` button.
 Users of this framework are expected to set delegate for `LogoPickerViewController` to receive callbacks once the selection is made.
 User can then utilize provided media type as per their requirements.

-### UI Division
+### UI Structure
-The main screen is divided into three different sections based on the type as follows,
+The main screen is divided into three different sections based on the input logo type as follows,

 For image logo selection
 1. Preview - To preview the selected image
 2. Recently used images - Collection of recently used images.
-This is represented using a collection view
-3. Picker options / Image sources - List of sources from which the user can select images
+3. Picker options / Image sources - List of sources which the user can select images from

 For stylizing initials
 1. Preview - To preview how stylized initials look like based on style selection
-2. Foreground colors - The list of foreground colors that can be applied to initials
+2. Foreground colors - The list of foreground colors that can be applied to initials text
 3. Background colors - The list of background colors that can be applied to the initials background view

 ### Extensibility